opensafely/documentation/docs/getting-started.md

     Control should list those changes.
 Note that Gitpod's Visual Studio Code has Auto Save enabled by default.
 If you left-click on a file in Source Control, you'll see how your copy of the file has changed from the previous repository state.
-Right-click on the files that you want to add the changes to the repository and select "Stage Changes".
-"Staged" changes then appear in the "Staged Changes" section.
+If you hover over a file in Source Control under "Changes", you can propose to add the changes to the repository by clicking the `+` icon next to the filename.
+    These "staged" changes then appear in the "Staged Changes" section.

     ![Staging changes in Gitpod.](images/gitpod-stage-changes.png)